decaying splendour and lots of Ostalgie in the former Deutsche Demokratische Republik

 Introductory briefing about the region and the route.

-East Berlin Tour: Karl-Marx Avenue, Soviet Memorials in Treptow, (former) Lenin Square and Stasi headquarter in Lichtenberg, Communist Embassies in Mitte, Thälmann-Monument in Prenzlauer Berg and a plethora of Socialist architectures and communist monuments scattered all around the former capital of the German Democratic Republic.
+East Berlin Tour: Karl-Marx Avenue, Soviet Memorial in Treptow, (former) Lenin Square, Stasi headquarter in Lichtenberg, Thälmann-Monument in Prenzlauer Berg and a plethora of Socialist architectures, modernist mosaics and communist monuments scattered around the former capital of the German Democratic Republic.

 Traditional East-German lunch.